 New Zealand must position itself for the future and machine learning/artificial intelligence are exponential technologies that are changing the world.
 We must take bold steps to further develop the capability in New Zealand or we will be left behind

-This Level 5 programme consists of one ten-week block on campus.
+This Level 5 programme consists of one ten-week block on campus with additional credentials available.